neayoughi/EXEOS/README.md

 # EXEOS: EXtraction and Error-guided refinement of Optimization Specifications

-EXEOS is an LLM-based pipeline designed to generate mathematical optimization specifications from natural language (NL) problem statements.
+EXEOS is an LLM-based approach designed to generate mathematical optimization specifications from natural language (NL) problem statements.
 It derives both AMPL models (a domain-specific language for optimization) and Python code (using Gurobi) from NL descriptions, iteratively refining them using solver feedback to improve executability and correctness.
 This project is based on the paper *"Models or Code?
 Evaluating the Quality of LLM-Generated Specifications: A Case Study in Optimization at Kinaxis"*, which evaluates the LLM-generated models in DSLs like AMPL and direct code in general-purpose languages like Python.
 The evaluation uses a public optimization dataset and real-world supply-chain cases from [Kinaxis](https://www.kinaxis.com), showing that AMPL is competitive with—and sometimes surpasses—Python in quality.
-The pipeline shifts the cost balance in model-driven engineering (MDE) by automating the generation of structured artifacts from text, enabling domain experts to work in NL while preserving modeling benefits.

 ## Approach Overview
 The EXEOS approach consists of four main stages, as outlined in Figure 4 of the paper: